Skip to content

 My Origins As A FanFiction Author by David Gouldthorpe

 It's Wednesday so that means it's time for a guest on this blog!
-Today's guest poster is the wonderful David Gouldthorpe, who discusses how he moved from fanfiction to original fiction.
+Today's guest poster is David Gouldthorpe, who discusses how he moved from fanfiction to original fiction.
 Enjoy 🙂

 Featured Image - Guest Yvonne Gorman article.
 Image of books open.
 From Pixabay